 If we allow that the base of the antenna was mounted about 4-feet above the waterline, and that the active portion of the antenna began about 1-foot up from the base, this means the antenna itself was located from 5-feet to 12-feet above the water.
 This gives an average height of (5+12)/2 = 8.5-feet above the waterline.

 The search for a new antenna was focused on finding a four-foot antenna which could be mounted to a four-foot base extension installed on the original mount.
 This would put the average height of the antenna at 6-feet above the base, or at 10-feet above the water.
 This would increase the average antenna height by 1.5 feet above the water.
 While this does not sound like a huge increase, it will translate into greater range.
-With an average height of 8.5-feet, the radio horizon would be 4.14 miles.
-With an average height of 10-feet, the radio horizon will increase to 4.49 miles, an improvement of about 0.35 miles.
-Yes, it is not a fantastic difference, but it is an improvement!
+Any improvement in antenna height is likley to make an improvement in range of radio communication.
+(For a more formal analysis of this behavior, please see "VHF Radio Propagation Over Water", an article I recently wrote that demonstrates the significance of increase in antenna height on signal strength.)

 The search for the ideal four-foot antenna proved to be difficult.
 There were many common four-foot antennas made with construction similar to the original antenna using a tapered fiberglass whip.
 However, most of these were too heavy to be supported by the original mount when placed atop a four-foot extension mast.
 They also had significantly more wind area, as well as significantly higher cost.
 For these reasons, the fiberglass whip with molded-in base style of antenna was eliminated from consideration.